vmware-tanzu/community-edition/docs/site/content/docs/assets/capd-clusters.md

 ⚠️: Tanzu Community Edition support for Docker is **experimental** and may require troubleshooting on your system.

-Note: Bootstrapping a cluster to Docker from a Windows bootstrap machine is currently experimental.
+Note: Bootstrapping a cluster to Docker from a Windows bootstrap machine is currently experimental, for more information, see [Docker-based Clusters on Windows](../ref-windows-capd).

 ## Prerequisites